lLostincode/Legion/docs/getting-started/quick-start.md

 - Read the [Installation Guide](installation.md) for detailed setup instructions
 - Learn about [Basic Concepts](basic-concepts.md)
 - Try the [First Agent Example](first-agent.md)
-- Configure your environment using the [Configuration Guide](configuration.md)